Alex Cable: Career

 By 2004, Thorlabs had estimated annual sales of $50 million and was expanding into Europe.
 By 2010, sales had reached $125 million annually.
 As of 2013, the company produced approximately 20,000 unique products and employed 1,000 people.
 According to data published by Gale Business Insights, the company had estimated sales of $199.8 million in 2013, the most recent full-year available and had 1,500 employees as of 2016.

+In 2021, Cable stepped down as president of Thorlabs, announcing his daughter, Jennifer Cable, as the new president.
+He remains the CEO.

 Cable is a founder and director of several photonics companies including KDD FiberLabs of Tokyo, Menlo Systems GmbH, and Stratophase Ltd. He is also a director of the Boston Micromachines Corporation.
 In 2010, Cable founded Idesta Quantum Electronics.
 He sits on the advisory board of the Center for Automation Technologies and Systems at Rensselaer Polytechnic Institute.

 Academic work

 While working at Bell Labs, Cable was part of a "lunchtime conversation" that led to a number of experiments which investigated atomic behavior at very low temperatures involving himself, Arthur Ashkin, John Bjorkholm, Steven Chu, and Leo Holberg.
 Subsequently, Cable was listed as a co-author on three papers in Physical Review Letters starting in 1985 that collectively have been cited more than 3700 times.
 The first of those papers, "Three-dimensional viscous confinement and cooling of atoms by resonance radiation pressure", led to Chu and his Stanford colleagues winning the 1997 Nobel Prize in Physics.
 The paper was selected as one of the journal's greatest milestones by Physical Review Letters' editors in 2008.
 The work has led to substantial improvement in the accuracy of atomic clocks and the discovery of the Bose–Einstein condensate.

 In 2013, Cable met with several academics to explore the possibility that breath analysis could detect diseases after reading about dogs that were reported to detect cancer in their owners.
 His h-index is 24, according to Google Scholar.